-- pension funds; - brokers, dealers and certain traders in securities or foreign currency, or traders that elect to mark-to-market their securities; - persons holding the shares, ADS rights, rights or ADSs as part of a position in a constructive sale transaction, a risk reduction transaction or other integrated transaction for U.S. federal income tax purposes; - individuals subject to special rules as a result of the termination of their U.S. citizenship or residency; - Holders subject to the alternative minimum tax; - corporations that accumulate earnings in order to avoid U.S. federal income tax; - U.S. Holders that have a functional currency that is not the U.S. dollar; - partnerships and other pass-through entities for U.S. federal income tax purposes that hold the ADS rights, rights, shares or ADSs and investors holding interests in such partnerships or pass-through entities; - does not discuss any possible applicability of any state, local or non-U.S. taxes; and - does not discuss any reporting requirements of or other consequences under the Treasury Regulations relating to certain tax shelter transactions.
+brokers, dealers and certain traders in securities or foreign currency, or traders that elect to mark-to-market their securities;

+- individuals subject to special rules as a result of the termination of their U.S. citizenship or residency; - Holders subject to the alternative minimum tax;

+- corporations that accumulate earnings in order to avoid U.S. federal income tax; - U.S. Holders that have a functional currency that is not the U.S. dollar; - partnerships and other pass-through entities for U.S. federal income tax purposes that hold the ADS rights, rights, shares or ADSs and investors holding interests in such partnerships or pass-through entities;

+does not discuss any possible applicability of any state, local or non-U.S. taxes; and does not discuss any reporting requirements of or other consequences under the Treasury Regulations relating to certain tax shelter transactions.

 We have not sought and will not seek any rulings from the Internal Revenue Service with respect to any matter discussed herein.
-No assurance can be given that the Internal Revenue Service would not assert, or that a court would not sustain, a position contrary to any of the tax characterizations and tax consequences set forth below.
+No assurance can be given that the Internal Revenue Service would not assert, or that a court would not sustain, a position contrary to any of the tax characterizations and tax consequences set forth below